-- If you are under the age of 21, you are eligible for: - o Eye exams, - o Glasses once a year, or - o Eye contact lenses if medically necessary over glasses. - If you are age 21 and over, you are eligible for: - o Eye exams every two years. - o See Attachment C for additional adult vision benefits offered by your MCO. - Call MCO Member Services if you have questions need finding a vision care provider.
+- If you are under the age of 21, you are eligible for: - o Eye exams, - o Glasses once a year, or - o Eye contact lenses if medically necessary over glasses. - If you are age 21 and over, you are eligible for: - Eye exams every two years. - o See Attachment C for additional adult vision benefits offered by your MCO.

+6. Getting Into Care Member Services if you have questions need finding a vision care provider.